sdmalek44/little-shop-redux/README.md

 ### Iteration 6 - Seed Invoices

-Update the `seeds` file in your /db directory to parse the `invoices.csv`.
-When you run rake db:seed your development database should be populated with the information from the `invoices.csv` file.
+Update the `seeds` file in your `/db` directory to parse the `invoices.csv`.
+When you run `rake db:seed` your development database should be populated with the information from the `invoices.csv` file.
 Your index should include a total of 4985 invoices.

 ### Iteration 7 - Relating Items to Invoices

 Up until now, you've been working with one-to-many relationships.
-However, an invoice doesn't mean too much if you don't know which items are assoicated with it.
+However, an invoice doesn't mean too much by itself if you don't know which items are associated with it.

 Build out an InvoiceItem model with the following attributes:

 * item_id
 * invoice_id
 * quantity